- The average cost of car insurance in Utah is $2,356 a year or $196 per month, based on our data analysis.

 In Utah, drivers can save on car insurance by comparing prices from different companies.
 Many factors affect how much you pay, like your driving history and the type of car you drive.
 Luckily, there are plenty of choices to help you find good insurance that fits your budget.

-Begin your search for the top car insurance policy in Utah by getting quotes from multiple insurance providers and comparing them.
+Compare the best car insurance options in Utah by getting quotes from different insurance companies.

 Below are the details of Utah car insurance companies and their annual premiums.